ammarbahtiarasli-project/device_xiaomi_taoyao-15/README.md

 Copyright (C) 2022 The LineageOS Project

-Device configuration for Xiaomi 11 Lite 5G NE
+Device configuration for Xiaomi 12 Lite
 =========================================

 The Xiaomi 12 Lite (codenamed _"taoyao"_) is a mid-range smartphone from Xiaomi.